- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

-Taking an overall look on the red route going eastwards, it’s good to mention, that Plishka [Плишка] lies at 4,5 km distance, which should take about 2 hours to get on the top.
+Taking an overall look at the red route going eastwards, it’s good to mention, that Plishka [Плишка] lies at a 4,5 km distance, which should take about 2 hours to get to the top.
 To reach a neighboured village Verkhovyna-Bystra [Верховина-Быстрая] we need another 2 km and 1 hour more.

 Taking the red trail towards Plishka we are choosing a narrow dirt road, which leads to the farmsteads located behind.
-After about 300m there is a stream, which can be hard to cross by one step.
-If you are not confident enough, better take down your botts (and socks) and let’s wade through the shallow, although cold water.
+After about 300m there is a stream, which can be hard to cross in one step.
+If you are not confident enough, better take down your boots (and socks) and let’s wade through the shallow, although cold water.

 Next another, but much smaller tributary stream must be crossed and immediately afterward our trail ascends steeply, passing by single farmlands and meadows, that offer a nice view of the village.

-This place is unique, however we had no time to stop here for long.
+This place is unique, however, we had no time to stop here for long.
 Plishka was still far away and midday occurred.
 Because the border was opened for 9 hours only I thought, that Plishka is a priority.
-Hopefully, it will be a time for something extra.
+Hopefully, it will be time for something extra.